pagalvin/tsbook/chapter06_MiscTypes.md

 ### Even More Depth to Enumerations

 TypeScript provides more sophisticated support for enums.
 You are not limited to assigning integers and in fact, you can assign values that are computed at runtime.
-This is best explained by the TypeSript language handbook web site here: [https://www.typescriptlang.org/docs/handbook/enums.html](https://www.typescriptlang.org/docs/handbook/enums.html)
+This is best explained by the TypeScript language handbook web site here: [https://www.typescriptlang.org/docs/handbook/enums.html](https://www.typescriptlang.org/docs/handbook/enums.html)

 ## Union Types